Frederick Crocker

-Frederick Crocker (1821–1911) was an American naval commander and US consul during the US Civil War.
-He served for the Union Navy.
+Frederick Crocker (1821–1911) was an American naval commander for the Union during the US Civil War and US consul.

 Biography

 Early life

-Crocker was born in 1821 in Brockton, Massachusetts, the youngest son of a well-to-do farmer and manufacturer.
-His father sent him to work in nearby New Bedford, Massachusetts, then a booming whaling town, when he was 16 years old.
-Attracted by the adventure of a life at sea, he left the family business to join a whaling company in New Bedford at 17.
-Although the youngest on board, he became the leader of a harpooning party.
-In his free time he studied books that taught him this trade.
+Crocker was born in 1821 in Brockton, Massachusetts.
+Attracted by the adventure and opportunities of a life at sea, he joined a whaling company in New Bedford at 17.

 Adult life

-At 24, he was captain of a whaling vessel.
+Crocker was captain of a whaling vessel at the age of 24.
 He hunted whales in the most remote waters of the globe for 13 years.
-Starting in 1851, he joined the American merchant marine serving as captain of clipper ships, carrying cargo and passengers to the Far East and San Francisco.
+Starting in 1851, he joined the American merchant marine serving as captain of clipper ships, carrying cargo and passengers to the East Asia and San Francisco.

-At 34, he married the daughter of a wealthy Vineyard whaler in Liverpool, England.
+At age 34, he married the daughter of a wealthy Vineyard whaler in Liverpool England.
 With the arrival of two sons and a daughter in 1856–1860, he remained closer to the family home in Edgartown, Martha's Vineyard.
 By 1860, he had become captain and part owner of a passenger and cargo steamer, the R.R.
 Cuyler, which sailed along the East Coast of North America between New York City and Savannah, Georgia, and was reputed for its speed.